lvsl-deactivated/lvsl.github.com/_posts/2015-01-10-using_api_blueprints_for_and_profit.md

 IMHO, next step for *APIary* should be to add functionality to generate stub code for poluar frameworks like Djanog, Rails, Express.js, Netty, PlayFramework, etc. That would allow to convert my spec into working service.
 **This Is Cool**.

+### How To
+Here I will attemp to describe my experience I had, when building my sample API: http://docs.xmetricsv1.apiary.io/

+I want explicit API versioning, unfortunately *Apiary* does not support this.
+So I just put `/v1` into every resource I've described in API.

+When describing API calls I'd like to think about 3 essential things:

+ - Input data structures
+ - Out data structures
+ - Error

 ### On Using Markdown
 I've used Markdown extensivly with [Pandoc](http://johnmacfarlane.net/pandoc/README.html) to generate LateX paper.